openedx/ecommerce/docs/decisions/0004-unique-identifier-for-users.rst

 retrieves it from the user's social auth.
 If multiple social auth rows are found for the user, the most recently saved row is used.

+To back-fill the LMS user id for existing users, run the `import_user_ids <https://github.com/edx/ecommerce/blob/master/ecommerce/core/management/commands/import_user_ids.py>`_ management command.

+New users receive an LMS user id in the ecommerce database as part of the JWT and/or social auth flow once they login via the LMS and interact with ecommerce by, for example, adding a course to their basket.

 Consequences
 ------------